-- Wide tangential fields: IMC irradiation may be achieved through the use of wide tangential fields, usually crossing midline to cover first 3 ipsilateral intercostal spaces (to the top of 4th rib) [18, 19].
-Exceptionally there is need to cover the first 4 Intercostal spaces (very low tumour in the lower inner quadrant or low IMC nodal involvement). - Full VMAT plans: More advanced/complex RT techniques using VMAT offer better conformality and dosimetry.
-Full ESTRO contouring [16] is mandatory for this technique. - ESTRO guidelines should be used for nodal volume delineation [16]: - The IMC vessels (vein and artery) are defined over the first 3 intercostal spaces.
-A margin of 0.5 cm is added to create a CTV IMC (restricted from bone/sternum and pleura/lung) - Levels 1, 2, 3, 4 and interpectoral nodes (as indicated) and breast / chest wall CTV are outlined. - The CTV IMC is combined with the nodal and breast / chest wall as appropriate to create a CTV final. - PTV final: CTV final + 0.5 mm. - OARs are contoured (contralateral breast, lungs, heart, humeral head + 1cm and oesophagus and trachea).
+- Wide tangential fields: IMC irradiation may be achieved through the use of wide tangential fields, usually crossing midline to cover first 3 ipsilateral intercostal spaces (to the top of 4th rib)

+[17, 18].
+Exceptionally there is need to cover the first 4 Intercostal spaces (very low tumour in the lower inner quadrant or low IMC nodal involvement).

+- Full VMAT plans: More advanced/complex RT techniques using VMAT offer better conformality and dosimetry.
+Full ESTRO contouring [15] is mandatory for this technique. - · ESTRO guidelines should be used for nodal volume delineation [15]: - The IMC vessels (vein and artery) are defined over the first 3 intercostal spaces.
+A margin of 0.5 cm is added to create a CTV IMC (restricted from bone/sternum and pleura/lung) - Levels 1, 2, 3, 4 and interpectoral nodes (as indicated) and breast / chest wall CTV are outlined. - The CTV IMC is combined with the nodal and breast / chest wall as appropriate to create a CTV final. - PTV final: CTV final + 0.5 mm - OARs are contoured (contralateral breast, lungs, heart, humeral head + 1cm and oesophagus and trachea). - · Where IMC is included in the target volume, the following constraints are recommended: - Ipsilateral lung V17<35 % - Heart V17 <10% - -Mean contralateral breast dose < 3.5Gy - In patients at intermediate risk, a mean heart dose of < 6 Gy is considered a reasonable objective (RCR guidelines - · Reproducible arm positioning, that is away from the VMAT beam, is required - · Isocentre can be placed sup to laser localisation level if treating SCF nodes using single VMAT beam.
+In other instances, a separate 'imaging isocentre' can be used.
+This will help avoid doing multiple kV imaging.